How To Calculate Average Inventory

 To understand it better, we can take a look at the inventory turnover formula.
 This formula includes average inventory and helps you learn about the sales performance of your company.

-Cost of sold goods / Average Inventory
+Cost of sold goods / Average Inventory using the moving average method

-The inventory Turnover formula utilizes the Average Inventory instead of ending inventory.
+The inventory Turnover formula utilizes the Average Inventory instead of the ending inventory.
 The reasoning behind that is because a company’s sales and inventory change so much in a year.
 It is better to calculate your inventory ratio with average inventory for more accurate results throughout the year.

 Inventory Turnover basically lays out your yearly plan for the inventory.
 You cannot let it drop to a certain number because when you do, you get extra inventory, which is often a bad sign for a business.
 Extra inventory caused by low inventory turnover produces extra costs such as storage and maintenance costs of those extra products.

-Average Inventory Problems
+Average Inventory Problems in Inventory Reports

 It is never easy to run a company without a plan.
 Thankfully, there are some shortcuts you can take to make this process more bearable.
 Average Inventory is one of those shortcuts.
 It has apparent benefits for your business such as laying out a proper yearly accounting plan for a company.
 However, relying on those short cuts too much might be problematic in the long run.
 In the case of the Average Inventory, the problems stem from its inaccuracy in the short and long runs.

 The problems with the average inventory in the short run are created by the difference between monthly and daily numbers.
 It is easy and mostly accurate to just utilize average inventory for a yearly accounting plan.
 However, when it comes to inspecting a specific month of sales, there are many different variables we do not consider with an average inventory.
 One of those is the variance in salesmen’s performance during different weeks of the month.
-Salesmen in business generally work harder and go for bigger sales in specific weeks which they get a bonus for every sale they made.
+Salesmen in business generally work harder and go for bigger sales in specific weeks which they get a bonus for every sale they make.
 A huge variable like this is not accounted for in the Average Inventory.
 This can lead to wrong numbers and many more problems for the company.

 Some companies use the estimated inventory to not lose any days with a manual inventory check.
 This is another case where average inventory falls short.
 Because those companies have an estimated number for their inventory, average inventory just fails because of the inaccuracy.
+Existing procedures related to purchasing, spending, and reporting of raw materials can be improved with better inventory management systems, enhancing efficiency and accuracy.

 Even though the Average Inventory has its possible downsides, it is still a practical formula for your business.
 It is a very useful shortcut that can save you huge amounts of time.
 The trick is not relying on the Average Inventory in every aspect of your business.